blythekelly/DrakeOrgs/README.md

 # DrakeOrgs
-DrakeOrgs is an application designed to provide users with information about student organizations at Drake University.
-Whether you're a student looking to get involved or someone curious about the vibrant campus life at Drake, DrakeOrgs has you covered.
+DrakeOrgs is an application designed to create a centralized platform for students to find information about various student organizations on the Drake University campus and sign up for membership seamlessly.
+This app addresses the needs of both students and organizations.
+For students, DrakeOrgs provides detailed information about each organization, including their purpose, activities, or upcoming events.
+It also allows users to sign up for the organizations of their choice and be up-to-date about organization meetings, events, and updates.
+For student organizations, DrakeOrgs provides the ability to create and manage club profiles with current information.

 ## Features
 **Browse Organizations:** View a comprehensive list of all registered student organizations at Drake University.